Observability of lensing of gravitational waves from massive black hole binaries with LISA: Analytical Derivatives

 \section{Analytical Derivatives}

 Equations~\eqref{eq:lensed_modes} and~\eqref{eq:reduced_TDI} imply that the reduced TDI observables $\Tilde{X}^L$ of a lensed MBHB have the form

-From our analytical expressions of $F(w,y)$ for the PM and SIS lenses, we can get analytical expressions for the derivatives of the lensed waveform appearing in the information matrix as follows.
+From the analytical expressions of $F(w,y)$ for the PM and SIS lenses, we can get analytical expressions for the derivatives of the lensed waveform appearing in the information matrix as follows.

 Using Eq.~\eqref{eqn:lensed_waveform_theta}, the partial derivative of the lensed waveform with respect to any parameter $\gamma$ reads

 If $\gamma \in \bm{\theta}^{\rm L}$, all terms proportional to $\partial \tilde{X}(\bm{\theta}^{\rm S})/\partial \gamma$ vanish.
 Similarly, if $\gamma \in \bm{\theta}^{\rm S}$, all partial derivatives of $F(w,y)$ with respect to $\gamma$ vanish.
 We compute the numerical derivatives with respect to the source parameters using the software \texttt{lisabeta}~\cite{Marsat:2018oam}.
 The derivatives with respect to the lens parameters are computed below, first for PM lenses and then for SIS lenses.